-It follows five characters based all over the world, connected only by their devotion to the late founder and tech titan Finley Hart (Hopkins).
-They are forced to work together to shut down Hart’s most secret invention, a machine that is either the solution to mankind’s problems or the end of life on earth.
+It follows five characters based worldwide, connected only by their devotion to the late founder and tech titan Finley Hart (Hopkins).
+They are forced to work together to shut down Hart’s most secret invention, the machine that is either the solution to humanity’s problems or the end of life on earth.

 To accompany the trailer’s release, Vuele has launched a Golden Ticket Sweepstakes, which includes a variety of digital assets developed by CurrencyWorks.
-The Vuele Golden Ticket is the official access pass to the first four “wide release” film NFTs that will be available on the platform.
+The Vuele Golden Ticket is the official access pass to the first four “wide release” film NFTs available on the platform.

-100 tickets are being randomly distributed to Vuele members each week throughout September.
+One hundred tickets are randomly distributed to Vuele members each week throughout September.

 NFTs help movies fight piracy

-The choice to use this technology for the distribution of the film was mainly due to the potential for valuing the work by creating a system of product scarcity while it is verified and protected in a blockchain network, directly combating piracy.
+The choice to use this technology for the film’s distribution was mainly due to the potential for valuing the work by creating a system of product scarcity.
+At the same time, it is verified and protected in a blockchain network, directly combating piracy.
 There is still no pricing information.

-It is a distribution model that does not effectively focus on preventing pirated reproduction of the film, but rather on valuing the original work and file by registering it as a digital asset.
+It is a distribution model that does not effectively prevent pirated film reproduction but instead values the original work and file by registering it as a digital asset.

 Through Vuele’s NFT marketplace, users can purchase cinematic content with digital or conventional currencies.
-Zero Contact seems to be the platform’s launch project, which has not yet announced any new plans, nor has it detailed some technical aspects, such as which blockchain its service will operate on.
+Zero Contact seems to be the platform’s launch project, which has not yet announced any new plans, nor has it detailed some technical aspects, such as which blockchain its service will operate.

-Zero Contact appears to be the only project announced at this stage, and the firm hasn’t specified which blockchain the marketplace is built on.
+Zero Contact appears to be the only project announced at this stage.
 Vuele’s website states: